Quick Start

 Accessing a list of values, where my_list_field is the name of the field in the Model.

-for list_item in my_list_field:
+for list_item in simple_list_field.items:

 item_value = list_item.value